alvarorf/rubysnake/README.md

 # Ruby Snake

-This is a simple clone of the classic snake game, using the graphics library ruby2d.
+This is a clone of the classic snake game, using the graphics library ruby2d.
 A live demo can be found here:
 [Live Demo](l)